kami2608/HCI-Project---Aphasia-App/README.md

 npm i google-translate-api-x react-native-fs expo-av npx expo install expo-file-system
 ```
-You will need .evn file with keys to run this project, contact the owner of the reposition.
+You will need .env file with keys to run this project, contact the owner of the reposition.

 Run the front-end:
 ```